Improved Revenue Bounds for Posted-Price and Second-Price Mechanisms: Position Auction, Partition Matroid, and General Matroid SPP Mechanisms

-\nc{Lemma \ref{lemma:pa_feasibility} allows us to describe a (truthful) PA mechanism as a mapping between a vector of values ${\bf v} =(v_1, \hdots, v_n)$ and expected clicks ${\bf x}$ and payments $\boldsymbol{\pi}$ such that for any $\bf v$, the expected clicks satisfy Inequalities (\ref{eq:pa_feasiblity}).
-With that in mind, in the following, we first present the optimal auction for the PA settings.
-In particular, we show that the optimal auction can be expressed as a function of the allocation and payment rules of the optimal auction in the $j$-unit setting with the same valuation distributions, where $j \in [n]$.
-Inspired by that, we then present an SPM for the PA settings that builds on our proposed SPMs for the $j$-unit setting; see Section \ref{sec:multi-unit}.
-As our main result, we show that our SPM for the PA settings obtains a $0.6534$-approximation to the optimal auction revenue.
-While $0.6534$ is a universal bound for any click-through-rates, we obtain an improved bound of $\sum_{j=1}^n f_j / \text{\sf{LP-SPM}}(j)$, where $f_j$ is the fraction of the optimal auction revenue that can be attributed to position $j$ (to be precisely defined later) and $1/\text{\sf{LP-SPM}}(j)$ is the approximation ratio proved for our SPMs in the $j$-unit settings.}
+{Lemma \ref{lemma:pa_feasibility} enables us to describe a (truthful) PA mechanism as a mapping between a vector of values ${\bf v} =(v_1, \hdots, v_n)$ and expected clicks ${\bf x}$ and payments $\boldsymbol{\pi}$, such that for any $\bf v$, the expected clicks satisfy Inequalities (\ref{eq:pa_feasiblity}).
+With this in mind, in the following account, we first present the optimal mechanism for the PA settings.
+In particular, we show that the optimal mechanism can be expressed as a function of the allocation and payment rules of the optimal mechanism in the $j$-unit setting with the same value distributions, where $j \in [n]$.
+Inspired by this, we then present an SPP mechanism for the PA settings that builds on our proposed SPP mechanisms for the $j$-unit setting (see Section \ref{sec:multi-unit}).
+As our main result, we show that our SPP mechanism for the PA settings obtains an approximation of $0.6543$ to the optimal revenue.
+While $0.6543$ is a universal bound for any click-through-rates, we obtain an improved bound of $\sum_{j=1}^n f_j / \text{\sf{FR-Multi}}(j)$, where $f_j$ is the fraction of the optimal revenue that can be attributed to position $j$ (precisely defined later in this section) and $1/\text{\sf{FR-Multi}}(j)$ is the approximation ratio proved for our SPP mechanisms in the $j$-unit settings.}